 This template is based on Google’s Material Design and has a robotic-retro feel.
 It is perfect for sending out multi-purpose newsletters featuring new products, events, and other announcements at the same time.
 This theme isn’t made for a specific industry, but the template is well-fitting for businesses looking for a timeless, technological look.

 Material Design has been tested on Litmus, is compatible with all major ESPs, and is responsive.
 While its main attraction is its unique design, this theme download also includes customizable HTML files.

 18. Briar by SliceJack

 Briar is the perfect newsletter template for marketers looking for a fluid, minimalist design featuring images and text that don’t overshadow each other.
 It’s perfect for sending out regular newsletters, and you can customize the Inline CSS files.

 The template has been tested with Litmus and works with all major email service providers (ESPs).
 However, some older versions of Outlook may not render all Google fonts.
 Also, the Android Gmail app is not fully supported.

 EmailOctopus is a marketing service that launched a series of 11 templates that can be used to create newsletters for a variety of industries.
 Whether you're marketing for a fashion brand or a medical supply company, one of the templates will fit your needs.

-The templates have the typical newsletter look but allow you to add product announcements, feature stories, and CTAs wherever you’d like.
-All of the templates can be modified through any WYSIWYG editor and downloads include the HTML files.
+The templates have the “typical” newsletter look, but allow you to add product announcements, feature stories, and CTAs wherever you’d like.
+All of the templates can be modified through any WYSIWYG editor, and the downloads include the HTML files.

 These templates have been tested through Litmus across all major ESPs and are responsive to all screen sizes.